1. What is the difference between capital and expendable property?

 4. A representative from the Controller's Office will go to the DMV to register and obtain the title to your new vehicle.
 The Controller's Office will contact you when the license plate and paperwork are ready for pickup.
 The Controller's Office will not mail license plates.

 5. Affix the new license plate to the vehicle and then put the registration and other paperwork provided by the Controller's Office in the glove box of the vehicle.
 All vehicles are required by Florida law to provide these documents if stopped by a law enforcement officer.

 2. How does my department dispose of a vehicle?

 You may dispose of a vehicle in one of two ways:

-1. Surplus it using the Property Accountability Release Form.
+1. Surplus it using the Property Accountability Release Form (AR Form).

 2. Use your current vehicle as trade-in on a new vehicle.
 When the vehicle is turned over to the dealership for trade-in, ensure that the trade-in allowance is what the vehicle is worth.
-After the new vehicle is purchased and the old one is released to the dealer, remove the state license plate and return it to Accounting & Property Services (APS).
-When the Vehicle Acquisition Form and all the proper paperwork is processed, APS will release the signed original title to your department, so it can be delivered to the dealer.
+After the new vehicle is purchased and the old one is released to the dealer, remove the state license plate and return it to the Controller's Office.
+When the Vehicle Acquisition Form and all the proper paperwork is processed, The Controller's Office will release the signed original title to your department, so it can be delivered to the dealer.
 Your department must fill out an AR Form to remove the old vehicle from your department’s inventory.